 • Only Remote Desktop (RDP) can be used to access the company’s data.

-• Data lost when switching from Windows XP to Windows 7
+• Data was lost when switching from Windows XP to Windows 7

 • Switch from a Single User License to a Multiple User License